GabMar/ApkCategoryChecker/README.md

 HTML | Number of ".html" file used to build the APK
 JS | Number of ".js" file used to build the APK
-CSS | Number of ".css" file used to build the APK File_Size(bytes) | File size (in bytes) of APK
+CSS | Number of ".css" file used to build the APK Android_Debuggable | The value of Debuggable parameter in AndroidManifest.xml Android_Permissions | List of Android Permission File_Size(bytes) | File size (in bytes) of APK

 ## RECOGNITION FRAMEWORKS METHODS ##